A low-stakes op that just runs

-Every Monday someone on the team spends an hour chasing status.
-They ping owners, dig through PR titles and ticket changes, and assemble a digest that may or may not match what actually shipped.
-The fix is not another reporting tool.
-It is a workflow that gathers the source material, drafts the digest, and lets the operator review before anything is posted.
+Every Monday someone spends an hour chasing status — pinging owners, digging through PR titles and ticket changes, assembling a digest that may not match what shipped.
+This is the ideal op to hand off: it is low-stakes and internal.
+Sprawl gathers the source material, drafts the digest, and posts it to your channel on schedule.
+You set the shape once; then it just runs.

 Gather the facts